ElnuDev/blog.elnu.com/content/posts/how-to-configure-vim-for-writing/index.md

 filetype plugin indent on
 ```

-If you are unfamilar with Vundle, between `vundle#begin()` and `vundle#end()` is where all of the Vim plugins you want installed with Vundle are listed; the rest of the lines are various requirements for Vundle to work properly (for more information, see [Vundle's quick start guide](https://github.com/VundleVim/Vundle.vim#quick-start)).
+If you are unfamilar with Vundle, between `vundle#begin()` and `vundle#end()` is where all of the Vim plugins you want installed with Vundle are listed; the rest of the lines are various requirements for Vundle to work properly (for more information, see [Vundle’s quick start guide](https://github.com/VundleVim/Vundle.vim#quick-start)).
 By default, Vundle assumes the plugins to be GitHub repositories, so all you need to write down is the repository name. [kana/vim-textobj-user](https://github.com/kana/vim-textobj-user) is an essential dependency for our typographic quote plugin that will handle text objects.

-Now that you've listed the plugins you want, you need to have Vundle install them.
-Save and exit `~/.vimrc`, and open Vim.
-Now input `:PluginInstall` and press enter.
-If you’ve done everything correctly, Vundle should pull all your plugins from GitHub, and once it’s done you can type `:q` to exit the installation window.
+Now that you’ve listed the necessary plugins, you need to have Vundle install them.
+Save and exit `~/.vimrc`, open Vim, type `:PluginInstall`, and press enter.
+If you’ve done everything correctly, Vundle should pull all of the necessary plugins from GitHub, and once it’s done you can type `:q` to exit the installation window.

 The typographic quotes plugin is now installed, but it won’t start up by default.
 Since we only want it to run on Markdown files, we open up `~/.vim/ftplugins/markdown.vim` again and add the following: